• Home

 What’s garbanzo bean soup made of?

-This easy soup recipe is healthy, flavorful and incredibly warming!
-This recipe relies on 10 easy to find ingredients, plus a few pantry staples, to create a soup that will soothe your soul!
+This easy chickpea soup is healthy, flavorful and incredibly warming!
+This canned chickpea recipe relies on 10 simple ingredients (plus a few pantry staples!) to create a soup that will soothe your soul!

 • Oil: You need a good-quality olive oil to crisp the chickpeas and sauté the vegetables.

-• Vegetables: Fresh onions, carrots, and celery (known as a mirepoix) create a base of flavor.
+• Vegetables: Fresh onions, carrots, and celery (known as a mirepoix) create a base of fresh flavor.

-• Spices & Seasonings: Dried oregano, basil, crushed red pepper flakes, bay leaf, kosher salt and ground black pepper all provide a ton of flavor!
+• Spices: Classic Italian seasonings, such as dried oregano, basil, crushed red pepper flakes, bay leaf, kosher salt and black pepper, give the chickpea broth a ton of flavor!

-• Tomatoes: A combination of crushed and fire-roasted tomatoes adds a delicious earthy, rich tomato flavor.
-For the best taste, I highly recommend you use cans of certified San Marzano variety tomatoes.
+• Tomatoes: A combination of crushed and fire-roasted tomatoes adds an earthy, rich tomato flavor.
+For the best tasting chickpea tomato soup, I highly recommend using San Marzano variety tomatoes.

-• Stock: No-sodium chicken or vegetable stock makes up the liquid base of this soup.
-You can substitute broth if you prefer.
+• Stock: No-sodium chicken or vegetable stock makes up the flavorful broth-y base of this Italian pasta soup.
+(You can chicken broth if you prefer!)

-• Rind: One parmesan rind infuses rich flavor into the soup!
-You can substitute a pecorino rind if you like!
-Tip: Purchase a tub of rinds and storing them in the freezer to have on hand for soups, stews and sauces!
+• Rind: One parmesan rind infuses so much rich flavor into this simple chickpea soup recipe!
+Tip: Purchase a tub of rinds and store them in the freezer to have on hand for soups, stews and sauces!

-• Small Pasta: This recipe calls for 8 ounces of small dry pasta.
-I tend to use ditalini; however, you can use elbow, small shell or orecchiette instead!
+• Small Pasta: This pasta ceci soup calls for 8 ounces of small dry pasta.
+I like to use ditalini pasta!
+However, elbow, small shell and orecchiette work great too!

-• Parmesan: 1/3 cup of parmesan cheese adds a layer of complex flavor.
-Use authentic Parmesan Reggiano or aged parmesan for the best taste.
-Make sure you freshly grate the cheese yourself!
+• Parmesan: 1/3 cup of parmesan cheese adds a layer of complex flavor to your chickpea stew.
+Use authentic Parmesan Reggiano or aged parmesan and grate it yourself for the best taste!

 Variations

-Want to make some changes or additions to this chickpea soup?
+Want to make some changes or additions to this Italian chickpea soup?
 No problem!
-I encourage you to make this recipe your own!
+I encourage you to make this legume soup your own!
 Get creative in the kitchen – eliminate ingredients you don’t like and add ones you love!
-Below are a few ideas to get you started!
+Below are a few ideas to help get you started!

-• Bacon: Feeding a meat eater?
-Add some bacon!
-Finely dice a few slices of bacon and cook it until crispy.
+• Bacon: If your family loves meat, add some crispy bacon to your chickpeas soup!
+Simply chop up a few slices of bacon and cook until crispy!
 Remove the bacon from the pan and use the bacon fat to fry the chickpeas in the first step of the recipe!

-• Leafy Greens: Need more greens in your life?
-Stir in a few handfuls of baby spinach during the last couple minutes of cooking!
-(Note: You will need to add more stock/broth or reduce the amount of pasta!)
+• Leafy Greens: You can easily add greens to this chickpea parmesan soup!
+Just add a few handfuls of baby spinach to the pot during the last couple minutes of cooking!
+(Tip: You will need to add more stock/broth or reduce the amount of pasta!)

-• Chicken: Want more protein?
-Stir in some shredded rotisserie chicken near the end of cooking!
-(Note: You will need to add more stock/broth or reduce the amount of pasta!)
+• Chicken: Stir in shredded rotisserie chicken during the last few minutes of cooking to transform this vegetarian chickpea soup into a more substantial meal!
+(Note: You will need to add more stock/broth or reduce the amount of noodles!)

-• Soup thickness: This chickpea vegetable soup is very thick and hearty (almost like a stew).
-You can make the soup thinner by adding additional stock or broth, or you can reduce the amount of pasta!
+• Soup thickness: This chickpea vegetable soup is very thick and hearty – similar to a stew!
+You can make the chickpea broth thinner by adding additional stock or broth, or you can reduce the amount of pasta!

-• Gluten Free: Substitute your favorite gluten-free small pasta.
+• Gluten Free: For gluten-free chickpea soup, simply use your favorite gluten-free small pasta!

-Overhead photo of Garbanzo Bean Soup garnished with crispy chickpeas, fresh basil and grated parmesan in a white bowl with a slice of artisan bread resting on the side of the bowl.
+Overhead photo of Garbanzo Bean Soup topped with crispy chickpeas, fresh basil and grated parmesan in a white bowl with a slice of artisan bread resting on the side of the bowl.

 Nutritional information